My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by

 My initial brief was to complete the project within a month, to minimise disruption.
 Prior to starting the DIY Renovation project I drew up a schedule of tasks to gauge how long the project might take, to help keep me on schedule and to ensure the sequencing of tasks was efficient and logical e.g. no point in trying to fit the kitchen base units until the floor tiles are laid, or tile the back wall until the worktops were fitted.

-The schedule I drew up indicted the project would take three weeks, well within my initial target of a month; giving me plenty of tolerance to complete the Project on ‘Time’, given any unforeseen problems (risks).
+The schedule I drew up indicated the project would take three weeks, well within my initial target of a month; giving me plenty of tolerance to complete the Project on ‘Time’, given any unforeseen problems (risks).
 Those looking at the task list below may think that I could have done a lot of the tasks a lot quicker and completed the project even sooner e.g. in two weeks; and that may be the case, but the biggest mistake people make when scheduling tasks is not giving themselves enough time to complete the project (contingency).

 Whereas by being generous (realistic) with the timings, as long as I completed the project within the month then I was more than happy to have achieved each day’s task on time.
-The big advantage being that rather than be under pressure (where you’re most likely to make mistakes) I was able to pace myself (with plenty of coffee breaks) and do each task properly, and to a high standard, at a leisurely, and enjoyable pace.
+The big advantage is that rather than be under pressure (where you’re most likely to make mistakes) I was able to pace myself (with plenty of coffee breaks) and do each task properly, and to a high standard, at a leisurely, and enjoyable pace.

 Using a Task List for Scheduling